 How to Extract Pure THC

-There are a wide array of ways to extract THC from the cannabis plant that result in a plethora of THC products:
+There are a wide array of ways to extract THC from the hemp plant that result in a plethora of THC products:

 - Solvent extracts: Using one of the above mentioned THC extraction methods, solvent extracts are made often on a large scale in facilities designed for high throughput on a commercial scale.
 These extracts are very similar in composition, but may differ slightly in their potency and residual contents depending on the solvent used.

 - Rick Simpson Oil: Commonly referred to as RSO, this extract is commonly made in smaller settings using food grade ethanol to soak the entirety of the marijuana flower to create a dark, potent oil intended for ingestion.
 Simple and potent, it is now a common extract used for medicinal purposes in very painful or debilitating diseases.

 - Kief/Hash: One of the most simple extracts, “kief” is the result of trichomes that are sifted through a mesh screen - often in the bottom of a grinder.
 This powdery substance is relatively potent compared to the flower of the plant, but is not quite as potent as other extracts.
 Hash is created in roughly the same manner, but often on a larger scale.
 The sifted material is then heated and pressed to make a solid brick that can be smoked whole or broken up and added to flower.

 - Rosin: Gaining in popularity, rosin is created without a solvent, but yields very similar results to that of some solvent extracts.
 A heated press is used to crush the marijuana flower to create a tacky, translucent extract without changing the chemical composition as solvent extractions do.

 THC Extraction Methods

 When it comes to THC extraction methods using common solvents, there are a few that are prevalent in the hemp industry.
 However, all are not created equally and some may contain their own potential risks for both producers and consumers alike: